apache/samza/docs/learn/documentation/0.7.0/container/state-management.md

 ![state-local](/img/0.7.0/learn/documentation/container/stateful_job.png)

 Note that now the state is physically on the same machine as the tasks, and each task has access only to its local partition.
 However the combination of stateful tasks with the normal partitioning capabilities Samza offers makes this a very general feature: in general you just repartition on the key by which you want to split your processing and then you have full local access to the data within storage in that partition.

+In cases where we were querying the external database on each input message to join on additional data for our output stream we would now instead create an input stream coming from the remote database that captures the changes to the database.

 Let's look at how this addresses the problems of the remote store: